Larsvanderlaan/causalGLM-depreciated-/README.md

 Machine-learning estimation is done just like "spCATE".

 ### Conditional Relative Risk regression (RR) with "spRR"
-When Y is nonnegative (e.g. binary or a count), the causal relative risk or causal relative treatment effect may be of interest. "spRR" implements causal relative risk regression (using generalized causal poisson regression).
+When Y is nonnegative (e.g. binary or a count), the causal relative risk or causal relative treatment effect may be of interest. "spRR" implements causal relative risk regression (using generalized causal log-linear/poisson regression).

 The model used is the so-called "partially-linear relative risk/poisson regression model" which *only* assumes